sevehub/vchecksum.vim/README.md

 # vchecksum.vim

-A Vim9Script plugin that integrates the V language crypto library, allowing users to calculate checksums of files or selected text directly within Vim.
-Supports multiple algorithms.
+A Vim9Script plugin that seamlessly integrates with the V language's cryptographic library, enabling users to calculate file checksums and save them in a format compatible with GNU Coreutils (hash followed by the corresponding file path).

 ## Requirements